viniono/vascovrodrigues6.github.io/content/hero/index.md

 buttonText: 'Contact Me'
 ---

-I'm a Brazilian student with a passion for Data Science, Machine Learning, and financial engineering.
-With an entrepreneurial spirit, I strive to uncover innovative possibilities at the intersection of these fields.
+I'm a data science and financial engineering enthusiast with a strong background in Machine Learning.
+I approach my work with an entrepreneurial mindset, seeking innovative solutions at the intersection of these fields.

-Currently a rising senior at [Grinnell College](https://www.grinnell.edu) and working on the development and launch of the first community-based summer storage for college students platform: [SPACED](https://spaced.live)
+I graduated from Grinnell College in May 2024 with a Bachelor’s degree in Computer Science and Economics, concentrating in Statistics.
+I am now working as a Quant Strat for a credit systematic trading pod at Bank of America, focusing on investment-grade (IG) and high-yield (HY) credit, and based in New York City.